spiermar/d3-flame-graph/README.md

 flameGraph.details(document.getElementById("details"));
 ```

-If called with no arguments, `onClick` will return the click handler.
+If called with no arguments, `details` will return the flameGraph object.

 ## Issues